MicrosoftLearning/MB-230-Dynamics365forCustomerService/readme.md

 # MB-230 - Microsoft Dynamics 365 for Customer Service

-## Omnichannel Lab Notice: 10/15/2021
-Due to an issue with the tenant, it is not possible to perform labs Omnichannel for Customer Service in the lab environment.
-However, there are new labs for Unified routing, Customer Service workspace, and App profile manager.
-If MCTs would still like access to the Omnichannel labs to demo in their own environment, they can be found in the branch of this GitHub repository titled **MasterBackup_OC.**

 - **[Download Latest Student Handbook and AllFiles Content](../../releases/latest)**
 - **Are you a MCT?** - Have a look at our [GitHub User Guide for MCTs](https://microsoftlearning.github.io/MCT-User-Guide/)
 - **Need to manually build the lab instructions?** - Instructions are available in the [MicrosoftLearning/Docker-Build](https://github.com/MicrosoftLearning/Docker-Build) repository